AdaptableTools/example-adaptable-nocode-aggrid/README.md

 # example-adaptable-nocode-aggrid

-Demo of AdapTable No-code plugin
+Demo of AdapTable No-code plugin - using Version 7 of AdapTable

 ## Installation